KwongKaLok/comp3021_PA3/README.md

 Note that we are using automatic scripts to process your submission.
 **DO NOT add extra explanation** to the file; otherwise they will prevent our scripts from correctly processing your submission.
-Feel free to email us if you need clarification.
+Feel free to email us if you have any questions.

 You need to submit the file to Canvas.
 The deadline for this assignment is **May [X], 2023, 23:59:59**.